santicalcagno/blog/content/posts/saa-c02/index.md

 slug = "saa-c02"
 +++

-(📝 this is a draft.
-Expect things to move around until I make them stay still.)

 Yesterday I sat for the Solutions Architect Associate exam from AWS, and I passed!
 Here are some notes from my experience.

 ## Training material